Legal Services

 Intellectual Property Litigation

-Mr. Aitken represents plaintiff Bullseyebore that alleged patent, trademark, copyright and false advertising claims against more than 20 defendants.
-On February 12, 2024 the court granted Bullseybore motion for preliminary injunction.
+Mr. Aitken represents plaintiff Bullseyebore in patent, trademark, copyright, and false advertising claims against more than 20 defendants.
+On February 12, 2024 the court granted Bullseyebore’s motion for a preliminary injunction.

 Mr. Aitken serves as local counsel in a patent infringement case.